GudaLab/MetaDAVis/README.md

 5. Heatmap
 6. Differential abundance (Two and multiple groups)

+## use iMGDAViz online
+iMGDAViz is deployed at: https://www.gudalab-rtools.net/iMGDAVis

 ## Installation
 In this tutorial, we will go through the installation and usage of each functional module using the example dataset.
 The iMGDAVis is publicly available at (https://github.com/GudaLab/iMGDAVis).
 The example dataset is provided on the GitHub page (https://github.com/GudaLab/iMGDAVis/tree/main/www/example_data).